pipelinelabo/datalaiq-wiki/flows/editor.md

 # The Flow Editor

-Although the Gravwell flow editor can be intimidating at first glance, a few minutes' worth of experimentation and exploration should be enough to get started building flows.
+Although the DatalaiQ flow editor can be intimidating at first glance, a few minutes' worth of experimentation and exploration should be enough to get started building flows.
 This section will go through the various components of the UI, explaining each component.

 Note: If you're not yet familiar with the basic components of a flow (nodes, sockets, payloads), refer to the [top-level Flow documentation](flows.md) for an overview.

 You can access the flow editor from the Query & Dev Studio interface, found in the Main Menu.
 Select "Flows" from the left-hand side, as shown in the screenshot below.
-From there, you can either start a new blank flow ("Start a New Flow") or instantiate one of the "starter flows" provided by Gravwell.
+From there, you can either start a new blank flow ("Start a New Flow") or instantiate one of the "starter flows" provided by DatalaiQ.

 ![dev studio interface](dev-studio.png)